freeCodeCamp/boilerplate-medical-data-visualizer/README.md

 Use the data to complete the following tasks in `medical_data_visualizer.py`:
 * Add an 'overweight' column to the data.
 To determine if a person is overweight, first calculate their BMI by dividing their weight in kilograms by the square of their height in meters.
 If that value is > 25 then the person is overweight.
 Use the value 0 for NOT overweight and the value 1 for overweight.
 * Normalize data by making 0 always good and 1 always bad.
-If the value of 'cholestorol' or 'gluc' is 1, make the value 0.
+If the value of 'cholesterol' or 'gluc' is 1, make the value 0.
 If the value is more than 1, make the value 1.
 * Convert the data into long format and create a chart that shows the value counts of the categorical features using seaborn's `catplot()`.
 The dataset should be split by 'Cardio' so there is one chart for each 'cardio' value.
 The chart should look like "examples/Figure_1.png".
 * Clean the data.
 Filter out the following patient segments that represent incorrect data:
   - diastolic pressure is higher then systolic (Keep the correct data with `df['ap_lo'] <= df['ap_hi'])`)